 Supposedly, it's here the film is attempting to examine the relationship between potentially superhuman beings and normal people.
 And yet this is represented by Dr. Staple trying to convince them that they aren't well.
 There's an odd dichotomy between the intent and execution, and I don't believe this talky section is completely successful.
 And then the narrative requires them to break out of the hospital and so they do.
 And here is where the additional problems arise.

-Ironically, for a series that tried so hard to fight against being a typical superhero narrative, Glass falls victims to some of the worst narrative proclivities of modern super films in the final act.
+Ironically, for a series that tried so hard to fight against being a typical superhero narrative, Glass falls victim to some of the worst narrative proclivities of modern superhero films in the final act.
 It breaks the narrative rules established with the previous two films as being about character depth and developmenr. .
 Our group of misfits we’ve grown to love and loathe become utterly meaningless with third act revelations that introduce narrative wrinkles that felt introduced to set up more films.
 For some, this twist will work.
 For me, it felt like a cop out for a 20 year old series.

 M. Night trends to get a bad wrap.
 But as I was watching Unbreakable, I saw the little details that spoke to his ability as a visual director.
 After Dunn survived the train derailment and is greeted by his estranged wife and son, he holds his wife’s hand while Joseph watches.
 But as they start to walk towards the hospital doors, Joseph in the front with his back towards David/Audrey, they slowly let go of each other.
 It’s a small moment, but illustrative of Shyamalan’s ability to quickly, efficiently and subtly tell a story.
 Where did that director go, I have to wonder, with this new movie?